 In order to hit a parlay, each one of the individual sides needs to be correct.
 The entire wager is a loss if one side falls short, which is what makes parlays tough to win consistently.
 The potential payout balloons with each added side in a parlay, but the wager also becomes more difficult to win and actually increases the sportsbook's edge.

 Odds and payouts are determined by the number of teams in the wager and the odds of those selections.
 Online sportsbooks calculate these payouts for you since these wagers can become pretty mathematically complicated to figure out on your own.

-Bettors enjoy building parlays because it's a great way to earn a juicy return on your original investment as a low-risk, high-reward wager.
+Bettors enjoy building parlays because it's a great way to earn a juicy return on your original investment if all selections are correct.
 For more information that can help when building college basketball parlays, visit out parlay betting guide!

 NCAA basketball futures are exactly what they sound like: wagers centered around NCAA hoops that will be settled at some point down the road.
 Most of these wagers are placed before the season but plenty of bets are also made as the schedules are played out and odds continuously shift.
 Here are the basketball futures betting markets you're most likely to come across as legal online betting sites:

 The dramatic college basketball postseason also helps these futures wagers take on new life at the endo ft he season, as even more markets are added to the space as March Madness betting starts to heat up.